Series: Shadowlands #1

 Rory Miller had one chance to fight back and she took it.
-Rory survived… and the serial killer who attacked her escaped.
-Now that the infamous Steven Nell is on the loose, Rory must enter the witness protection with her father and sister, Darcy, leaving their friends and family without so much as a goodbye.
+Rory survived and the serial killer who attacked her escaped.
+Now that the infamous Steven Nell is on the loose, Rory must enter the witness protection program.
+Entering the program alongside her, is her father and sister Darcy.
+The trio starts a new life and a new beginning leaving their friends and family behind without a goodbye.

 This was a really quick read – or maybe I just got really into it! – that I finished in one day.
 It begins in one of the creepiest ways I can think of: a serial killer, Steven Nell, watching and attacking a young girl (Rory).
 As the reader, we view the incident from both the attacker and the victim’s perspectives, which was interesting but definitely unsettling.